superfaceai/cli/README.md

 You can use your local provider.json by setting `-l` flag:

-`superface configure path/to/twillio -p send-sms`
+`superface configure path/to/twillio -p send-sms -l`

 There are also quiet (`-q`) and force (`-f`) flags.